bchairez4/data-structure-queue-vector/README.md

 # data-structure-queue-vector

+Created by Brian Chairez

-Simulating the std::queue data structure using std::vector
+This C++ project implements the std::queue data structure using the std::list data structure.
+The purpose of this project is to highlight the advantages and/or limitations of both the list and vector data structures.

+Basic functionality complete.